thomassuedbroecker/mongodb-container-kubernetes/README.md

 ## Objective

-The object is to provide a small guide, how to setup a mongoDB server and Mongo UI on a free IBM Cloud Kubernetes cluster.
+The objective is to provide a small guide, how to setup a mongoDB server and Mongo UI on a free IBM Cloud Kubernetes cluster.

->> No `persistent volume claims` are used.
+>> On the free IBM Cloud Kubernetes cluster: No [`persistent volume claims`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) are used.
 So, keep in mind, if your Pod in Kubernetes crashes the data of the Database is lost.

-Based on the security feature of the [mongoDB default port `27017`](https://docs.mongodb.com/manual/reference/default-mongodb-port/), you need to run your application to access the Mongo database in the Kubernetes cluster.
+Based on the _"security feature"_ of the [mongoDB default port `27017`](https://docs.mongodb.com/manual/reference/default-mongodb-port/), you need to run your application to access the Mongo database in the Kubernetes cluster.

 In other words, your UI application has to access the database using a server application, which also run on the free Kubernetes cluster (like the Mongo UI in that example here).
 You should implement a [backend for frontend architecture](https://developer.ibm.com/technologies/microservices/patterns/create-backend-for-frontend-application-architecture/).